Monday,

 Jamaican iguanas hatched at the San Diego Zoo Institute for Conservation Research since 1996.

 The incubation period for Jamaican iguanas is about 100 days.
 An observable indent appears in the egg right before hatching as the youngster absorbs the fluid inside.
 Using a temporary egg tooth, the gray, striped creature forces its way to freedom.
 Soon, “its nose pokes out, and it takes its first breath, which is followed by the ‘sleeping bag phase’ where it rests with its head out of the shell for a day or two.
 But some iguanas just burst out,” Jeff said.
 For the first week, the baby iguana absorbs the yolk, which is a useful energy store after the laborious effort of hatching.
 Happily, the 2017 breeding season resulted in one egg from the first clutch hatching on September 4, followed by three eggs from the second clutch hatching on October 6, 7, and 11.
-The iguanas are housed separately, as “they will scrap with each other,” but they can see each other through a “howdy door” and screen, which serves as a form of soft socialization minus the aggression.
+The iguanas are in separate habitats, as “they will scrap with each other,” but they can see each other through a “howdy door” and screen, which serves as a form of soft socialization minus the aggression.
 The growing young use hibiscus trees for food and shelter in their enclosure.
 During its 70-year life span, a healthy male Jamaican iguana can reach 3 feet in length and weigh about 15 pounds.
 Females are a bit smaller.
 Breeding season is in May and June, and come July, a female seeks out a nesting site where she digs a deep burrow to safely stow her eggs, tamps down the soil, and stands guard for a couple of weeks.
 After oviposition, she can lose half of her body weight. [caption id="attachment_124565" align="aligncenter" width="900"] MIGHTY HERBIVORE

 Jamaican iguanas were thought to be extinct since the 1940s, but a tiny population was rediscovered in 1990.
 They remain critically endangered.[/caption]